codanaut/SkyNet/README.md

-# SkyNet
+# SkyNetDB

-Welcome to SkyNet, a tool for exploring aircraft information.
+Welcome to SkyNetDB, a tool for exploring aircraft information.
 The site at [skynet.codanaut.com](http://skynet.codanaut.com) lets users search for aircraft details by N-number, Mode S Hex code, or registration number.
 We're continuously adding new features to improve the experience.

 ## Current Features